AxiansITSecurity/Restsh/docs/Tutorials/F5NewDeclarativeAPI.rst

 1. **Declarative API**: The new API enables declarative, programmable management of F5 BIG-IP application services through REST APIs and JSON declarations.
 2. **App creation**: Define application services in JSON declarations , then deploy to create apps on the F5 system.
 3. **Validation**: Always use dry-run mode to validate declarations before production deployment to catch configuration errors early.
-4. **Management operations**: Use dedicated commands to list apps, retrieve configurations, and update the app.
+4. **Management operations**: Use dedicated commands to list apps and retrieve configurations.
 5. **Updates**: Modify and redeploy declarations using the same workflow as creation; updates are atomic and complete.
 6. **Deletion**: Remove apps safely using the dedicated removal command, which cleanly removes all associated resources.
 7. **Templating**: Leverage Mustache templates to parameterize declarations and enable reusable configuration patterns across multiple deployments.